 bring their pets to be blessed and celebrated.
 Taking care of God's creatures is another way that we can be good

-Students learn about the seasons at the Renfrew Institute for Cultural and Environmental Studies as they participate in the EarthSeekers program, a "year-long environmental education pgoram which ties the nature center, school, and home together to create a comprehensice learning experience."
+Prior to the pandemic, students learned about the seasons at the Renfrew Institute for Cultural and Environmental Studies as they participate in the EarthSeekers program, a "year-long environmental education pgoram which ties the nature center, school, and home together to create a comprehensice learning experience."
 (Renfrew brochure).
 We hope to return to Renfrew as soon as it is safe to do so.

-First graders also learn about endangered species, habitats, ecosystems, and the role we play in helping aniumals by caring for adopted manatees Howie and Jemp.
+First graders learn about endangered species, habitats, ecosystems, and the role we play in caring for the environment.

-Second graders also plant small gardens during Lent to take home.
+Each year our second graders plant small gardens during Lent to take home.
 These Resurrection Gardens demonstrate the wonder of the Resurrection.

 The Butterfly Garden and Monarch Waystation are important responsibilities of the second grade.
 Each year, students learn about life cycles as they hatch Monarch butterflies.
 Students keep journals as they watch the process of the life cycle occur.